Recovery Ready Community

 We are working to change this, to ensure equal access to all health-related treatments.
 Interested in learning how becoming a recovery ready business can lead to a better place to work for all of your employees?

-Reach out to Brian Mooney, community of care manager, at [email protected], and we will help you with the following:
+Reach out to Mary Forsythe Taber, community of care manager, at [email protected]., and we will help you with the following:

 - Recovery Friendly Workplace Guide and Assessment – The Readiness Guide and Assessment is a great tool to identify how to get started.
 We will go through a list of questions about your policies.
 Chances are they are already very supportive of employees in recovery!
 Do you offer Employee Assistance Programming (EAP), and is it available to all employees regardless of status?
 Do you have a wellness committee?
 Do your benefits have the same coverage for physical and mental health?
 How is your understanding of the Americans with Disabilities Act (ADA) in regards to substance use disorder recovery?
 We will explore these questions and many more to get your policies and benefits recovery ready!